getbrevo/brevo-node/docs/MasterAccountApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //partner-key.apiKeyPrefix = 'Token';

-var apiInstance = new BrevoNode.MasterAccountApi();
+var apiInstance = new Brevo.MasterAccountApi();

 var id = 789; // Number | Id of the sub-account organization

-var updatePlanDetails = new BrevoNode.SubAccountUpdatePlanRequest(); // SubAccountUpdatePlanRequest | Values to update a sub-account plan
+var updatePlanDetails = new Brevo.SubAccountUpdatePlanRequest(); // SubAccountUpdatePlanRequest | Values to update a sub-account plan

 apiInstance.corporateSubAccountIdPlanPut(id, updatePlanDetails).then(function() {
   console.log('API called successfully.');